Murder of Lakshmanananda Saraswati: Convictions

 Six days later the same court set free five accused who were being tried for burning of a Catholic house in the riots following the murder.
 Sajan George, president of Global Council of Indian Christians alleged that the court is biased against the Dalit Catholic minority.
-The defence lawyer, S.K.
-Padhi said that the ruling would be appealed against in the Odisha High Court.
+The defence lawyer, S. K. Padhi said that the ruling would be appealed in the Odisha High Court.